fingo/spata/readme.md

 Errors are raised and should be handled with [FS2 error handling](https://fs2.io/guide.html#error-handling) mechanism.
 FS2 captures exceptions reported explicitly with `raiseError` or thrown and in both cases is able to handle them with `handleErrorWith`.
+To fully support this, `CSVParser` requires the `RaiseThrowable` type class instance for its effect `F`.

 The converter example presented in [Basic usage](#basic-usage) may be enriched with explicit error handling:
 ```scala